 Although, it is not recommended to use this oximiser for trickle charging your lithium battery as it is more suited to lead-acid batteries for that purpose.

 It will, however, charge your lithium battery with no issues.

-The charger is fitted with a voltage sensor, so it will automatically adjust to the appropriate rate if the current is too high.
+The charger is fitted with a voltage sensor, which will automatically adjust to the appropriate rate if the current is too high.
 This is especially important for lithium batteries.

-The unit is super easy to use, and instructions are very clear; it feels very solid.
+The unit is super easy to use, and the instructions are very clear; it feels solid.

-The only niggle will be the leads are a little short, and this can mean having to remove your motorcycle battery every time or ensuring your bike is parked up near a wall socket.
+The only niggle is that the leads are a little short, which can mean removing your motorcycle battery every time or ensuring your bike is parked near a wall socket.